TryItOnline/tiosetup/tmplanguages.md

 # Languages

-This is a temporary list of supported languages to better understand how the get built on tio.
+This is a temporary list of supported languages to better understand how they get built on tio.
 This table is not intended to be maintained but will probably live on in a form of json file somewhere in the source repository if/when build system is implemented.